Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Generalized additive models via basis expansion

-Many classes of basis functions can be used for smooth function estimation.
-In this study, we deploy natural cubic spline basis functions to prevent erratic behavior of splines at the boundaries.
-This is equivalent to using any type of piecewise polynomial basis functions (including B-splines) with suitable natural boundary conditions, provided that a prior distribution is invariant to linear bijections of a design matrix.
-Specifically, for boundary knots $\{t^L,t^U\}$ and the set of $M$ interior knots $\{t_1,\dots,t_M\}$ satisfying $-\infty<t^L<t_1<\dots<t_M<t^U<\infty$, we define natural cubic spline basis functions $N_k:\mathbb R\to \mathbb R$, $k=1,\dots,M+1$, as
+Various classes of basis functions can be used to estimate smooth functions.
+In this study, we employ natural cubic spline basis functions to avoid erratic behavior near the boundaries.
+This approach is equivalent to using any piecewise polynomial basis function (including B-splines) with appropriate natural boundary conditions, provided that the prior distribution remains invariant under linear bijections of the design matrix.
+For boundary knots $\{t^L,t^U\}$ and a set of $M$ interior knots $\{t_1,\dots,t_M\}$ satisfying $-\infty<t^L<t_1<\dots<t_M<t^U<\infty$, we define the natural cubic spline basis functions $N_k:\mathbb R\to \mathbb R$, $k=1,\dots,M+1$, as follows:

-Along with the constant term $N_0(u)=1$, the basis functions in \eqref{eqn:ncs} generate piecewise cubic functions.
-These functions are restricted as linear beyond the boundary knots $\{t^L,t^U\}$, resulting in increased stability near the boundaries caused by the induced constraints at $\{t^L,t^U\}$.
-The constant term is excluded in \eqref{eqn:ncs} because it is redundant given the intercept term.
-Our experience, consistent with well-known observations, indicates that the use of natural cubic splines significantly reduces estimation bias near the boundaries compared to cubic splines without natural conditions.
+Combined with the constant term $N_0(u)=1$, the basis functions in \eqref{eqn:ncs} generate piecewise cubic functions.
+These functions are linear beyond the boundary knots $\{t^L,t^U\}$, enhancing stability near the boundaries owing to the constraints imposed at $\{t^L,t^U\}$.
+The constant term is excluded from \eqref{eqn:ncs}, as it is redundant given the intercept term.
+Our findings, consistent with well-known observations, show that natural cubic splines significantly reduce estimation bias near boundaries compared to cubic splines without natural conditions.